MaruwanDono/Typescript-Mongodb-ClientServer/README.md

 1- npm run server<br />
 2- npx ts-node client.ts<br />
 #### Important:
-.env file that contains the connection string for MongoDB servers is not uploaded.
+.env file that contains the connection string for MongoDB servers was not uploaded.